The Walking Drum: Plot summary

-In the garden among some spare pipes, Mathurin packs his prepared powder into pipes, plugs the ends, and fashions wicks from fat-soaked string, and they hide there until the middle of the next day.
+In the garden, Mathurin packs his powder into pipes there, plugs the ends, and fashions wicks from fat-soaked string, and they hide until the middle of the next day.
 Meeting a young girl in the rain, Mathurin trusts her with the gist of his situation and asks if there is any way out.
-She tells of a gate whereby the gardener, closely guarded, takes out the leaves he rakes up, and, eager to escape, she agrees to meet them near the gate.
-Soldiers searching the garden pass by their hiding place, and that evening they rush the gate and, assisted by a handful of slaves who are present, slay the guards, but the gate is closed on them.
-Placing his prepared pipe bombs, Mathurin lights the fuses and, as soldiers approach, tells everyone to stand back.
+She mentions a gate whereby the gardener, closely guarded, takes out the leaves he rakes up.
+Eager to escape, she agrees to meet them near the gate.
+Soldiers searching the garden pass by their hiding place, and that evening they rush the gate and, assisted by nearby slaves, slay the guards, but the gate is closed on them.
+Placing his pipe bombs, Mathurin lights the fuses.
 With the gate destroyed and the soldiers stunned by his blast, they escape out and down the side of the mountain.
-Slaying another dozen soldiers, Mathurin and his father, with the girl in tow, meet Khatib with the horses and ride off.
+Slaying another dozen soldiers, Mathurin, his father and the girl meet Khatib with the horses and ride off.

-Reaching the city where Khatib had been hiding, they are confronted by Mahmoud and another dozen soldiers.
-Mathurin fights a quick duel with Mahmoud and kills him.
+Reaching the city where Khatib had been hiding, they are confronted by Mahmoud and more soldiers.
+Mathurin fights a duel with Mahmoud and kills him.

-At the end of the book, the girl from the valley, whose home was near the gulf, rides toward Basra with Mathurin's father, who will seek the sea again.
+The girl from the valley, whose home was near the gulf, rides toward Basra with Mathurin's father, who will seek the sea again.
 Mathurin rides toward Hind, to fulfill his promise to Sundari.